Amber Guyger’s Racist Texts Revealed In Court As Fired Police Officer Faces Sentencing After Guilty Conviction

 Now, it seems the prosecution is aiming to show the jury that the fired police officer had underlying racist opinions that may have influenced her decisions that night.

-In one of Guyger’s texts, a friend noted she had a dog that Amber might want but she said the German Shepherd “may be racist.”
+In one of Guyger’s texts, a friend noted she had a dog that Amber might want, but she said the German Shepherd “may be racist.”
 In response, Amber said that it was okay because she was the same.

 #BREAKING Amber Guyger’s mug shot from the Dallas County Jail where she was booked moments ago after being convicted of murder this morning for the shooting death of Botham Jean pic.twitter.com/rHWD5vRsVg